Documentation Index

 - Encryption: Choose TLS (recommended) or SSL

-- Click Save Settings to store your configuration
+- Click Save Configuration to store your SMTP settings

 - Check that you receive the test email successfully